OutSystems/docs-odc/src/eap/building-apps/data/modeling.md

 ![Data types](images/data-model-data-types-diag.png)

 You start to design your app data model by adding entities and attributes.
-Service Studio provides a simple interface to add, modify, delete and rename entities and their attributes.
+ODC Studio provides a simple interface to add, modify, delete and rename entities and their attributes.

 You can add static entities for entities with a predefined or constant set of values.
 For example, in an order app, you can create order priorities under a `Priorities` static entity: `Low`, `Medium`, and `High`.
 The app user can't modify data contained in static entities in the app.

-Another way to add entities and attributes is to import them from an Excel file using the **Import Entities from excel** developer accelerator in Service Studio.
+Another way to add entities and attributes is to import them from an Excel file using the **Import Entities from excel** developer accelerator in ODC Studio.
 In an Excel file, each tab is an entity and each column an attribute.
 If your data is available in an Excel file, this can speed up the data model design process.

 ### Entity relationships

 Entities are often related.
 The relationships between entities are as important to your app data model as the entities themselves.

-By default, Project Neo automatically creates an entity with the `Id` attribute.
+By default, ODC automatically creates an entity with the `Id` attribute.
 The `Id` attribute uniquely identifies each record in the entity.
 It's the primary key in the physical data model.
 Developers create an entity relationship by defining a reference attribute in the related entity.
 It's the foreign key in the physical data model.

 You can enforce the referential integrity of your app data model by setting the delete rule property in reference attributes.

-Service Studio lets you visualize the relationships in your app data model in real-time using entity diagrams.
+ODC Studio lets you visualize the relationships in your app data model in real-time using entity diagrams.

 You can organize entities into folders.
 Although folders don't affect the app data model, it lets developers group entities by higher concepts.